 Stop spraying a week or two before the pollination period, and while pollination is at its peak.

 Did you Know?
 You can hand pollinate many plants.
 This increases the fruit and vegetable set when pollinators are at a minimum.
 Learn about hand pollination.

 Caution: Always, always follow safety directions on the label.
 And, keep young children away during and after spraying.

 While many people think every insect is a pest.
 There are many beneficial insects in your garden, that consume harmful insects.
+This is a natural garden insect pest control.
 We all know that a ladybug brings good luck.
 To a gardener, this is doubly true.
 Lady Bugs eat aphids and lots of ’em.
 Many other beneficial bugs are eating the bad bugs.

 For more information, see: